risanto/blog/pages/posts/3-konsep-yang-bisa-membantumu-ketika-stuck-ngoding.md

 ### **Referensi**

-Abdaal, Ali (2019). *How my friend ranked 1st at Medical School — The Active Recall Framework*. <https://www.youtube.com/watch?v=fDbxPVn02VU>
+Abdaal, Ali (2019). *How my friend ranked 1st at Medical School — The Active Recall Framework.* <https://www.youtube.com/watch?v=fDbxPVn02VU>

 Monteiro, Thiago (2019). *Improve how you code: Understanding Rubber Duck Debugging.* <https://gitduck.com/blog/improve-how-to-code-with-rubber-duck-debugging/>

 Oakley, Barbara.
 (2014).
 A Mind For Numbers: How to Excel at Math and Science (Even If You Flunked Algebra).

 Omi, Shu.
-(2020). *How I Use Notion for Studying — Learn to Code with Active Recalling*. <https://www.youtube.com/watch?v=fDbxPVn02VU>
+(2020). *How I Use Notion for Studying — Learn to Code with Active Recalling.* <https://www.youtube.com/watch?v=fDbxPVn02VU>